 - Regulations controlling how the business profits will be shared

-- Terms relating to the voting power of the members
+- Terms relating to the voting power of the owners

 - Rules and regulations that set out how the LLC will be managed

-- Rules regarding when meetings will occur and how votes will be taken, and
+- Rules regarding when meetings will occur and how votes will be taken

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help